zammad/zammad-user-documentation/extras/organizations.rst

    :align: center
    :scale: 75%

-   Click the 🏢 button in the ticket pane to see a detailed breakdown of the organization's stats.
+   Click the 🏢 button in the ticket sidebar to see a detailed breakdown of the organization's stats.